Okmulgee, Oklahoma: In popular culture

 The pilot for the FX comedy series Reservation Dogs from filmmaker Sterlin Harjo, which concerns four Native American teens in rural Oklahoma, was shot in Okmulgee.
-Additional principal photography for the rest of Season One also occurred in Okmulgee, as well as Tulsa, Sand Springs, Beggs, Inola, and Terlton.
-Season 2 was filmed on location in Okmulgee as well.
+Additional principal photography for the rest of Season 1 also occurred in Okmulgee, as well as Tulsa, Sand Springs, Beggs, Inola, and Terlton.
+Seasons 2 and 3 were primarily filmed on location in Okmulgee as well.

+The film Sarah's Oil, regarding the fight of Oklahoman Sarah Rector, child of a Creek Freedman, to hold on to her fabulous oil wealth in the early 1900’s, was shot primarily in Okmulgee in mid-2024.

 In the Elmore Leonard novella “Comfort to the Enemy,” the parties stay in Okmulgee while visiting the POW camp.